NREL/T3CO/docs/installation.md

 git checkout t3co-2.0
 ```

+[GitHub Desktop](https://desktop.github.com/download/) is an application that provides a GUI for managing git clones.
+It gives the user a more interactive way of cloning a repo and switching branches.

-From within the [Python environment](./docs/installation.md#setting-up-env), navigate to the parent directory containing the T3CO repository (e.g. `cd GitHub/T3CO/`) and run one of these three installation options:
+From within the [Python environment](./docs/installation.md#setting-up-env), navigate to the parent directory containing the T3CO repository (run `cd T3CO`) and run one of these three installation options:

 For the default option/extra: